Holiday rentals in Bundoran

 Walks along the dramatic coastline will take you past one of the oldest golf courses in Ireland and to mythical rock formations the Fairy Bridges and Wishing Chair.
 The main street in Bundoran is lined with multi-coloured buildings, while vibrant murals appear throughout the centre.
 In the evening, Bundoran is a haven for music, hosting some of the leading stars of the Irish country music scene.

-Top things to do in Bundoran
+What are the top things to do in Bundoran?

 Fairy Bridges and Wishing Chair